membraneframework/membrane_demo/camera_to_hls/README.md

-# Membrane Demo - RTP to HLS
+# Membrane Demo - Camera Video to HLS

-This project demonstrates handling camera video and converting it to HLS stream, which is then rendered by your browser :)
+This project demonstrates handling camera video and converting it to HLS stream, which is then can be used wherever you want :)

 ## Prerequisites